ices-tools-dev/echoSMs/docs/usage.md

 ## Reference model definitions

 [Jech et al., (2015)](https://doi.org/10.1121/1.4937607) presented _reference_ models for a range of scattering objects: spheres, spherical shells, prolate spheroids, and finite cylinders for several boundary conditions (fixed rigid, pressure release, fluid-filled) and parameters (backscatter as a function of frequency and incident angle).
-These model definitions are included in echoSMs via the [`ReferenceModels`](../api_reference/#referencemodels) class.
+These model definitions are included in echoSMs via the [`ReferenceModels`](../api_reference/#referencemodels) class, along with other objects, such as calibration spheres.
 For example, the names of all the model definitions are available with:

 ```py
     from echosms import ReferenceModels